-Prague is the capitol of the Czech Republic and its largest city.
-It is situated on the Vltava River.
 The Charles Bridge is one of the city's most iconic landmarks.
 It is a medieval stone bridge first constructed in 1158.
+At one time it was the only bridge that crossed the Vltavia River; now there are many.
 There was usually a lot of activity on the bridge.
 Sadly, when Mom visited, the bridge was quiet.
+Only pedestrians.

 Charles Bridge

-Prague Castle (complex) was built in the 9th century.
+Across the Charles Bridge is the Prague Castle (complex or district).
+Prague Castle was built in the 9th century.
 It has long served as the seat of power for kings of Bohemia, Holy Roman emperors, and presidents of Czechoslovakia.
 According to the Guinness Book of Records, Prague Castle is the largest ancient castle in the world.
-We were fortunate to see the Changing of the Guard at the castle.
+We were fortunate to see the Changing of the Guard at the castle during one of our visits.

-We saw a tribute to Prague Spring.
+On one of our visits, we saw a tribute to Prague Spring.
 Prague Spring was a period of political liberalization in Czechoslovakia that lasted for about 7 months in 1968.
-The Soviet Union and other Warsaw Pact member invaded Czechoslovakia to end the forms.
+The Soviet Union and other Warsaw Pact member invaded Czechoslovakia to end the reforms.
 The US did nothing.

 Tribute to "Prague Spring"

-The old Jewish cemetery was founded in the first half of the 15th century.
+There is an old Jewish cemetery in Prague.
+It was founded in the first half of the 15th century.
 It is among the oldest surviving Jewish burial grounds in the world.
-What's noteworthy about the cemetery is that bodies are buried on top of each other, with graves layered up to 10 deep.
+What's noteworthy about the cemetery is that bodies were buried on top of each other, with graves layered up to 10 deep.
 While the cemetery was expanded several times, it was never big enough to meet the needs of the Jewish town.
 There are about 12,000 tombstones in the cemetery.
 It was unlike any cemetery I had ever seen.

 No comments: